dida-do/dida-tools/README.md

 easily modified - not a hard implementation of some specific pattern.**

-## Installation
+## Installation, dependencies and environments

 The installation of the package is very straight-forward.
 It simply needs to be cloned to a desired location with
 ```
 git clone https://gitlab.com/didado/dida-tools.git
 ```
 Subsequently, the environment needs to be set up.

-## Dependencies and environments

-Dependencies are aggregated via `environment.yml` and `dev.yml` which specify a list of `conda`-based project requirements.
+Dependencies are aggregated via `environment.yml` and `dev.yml` which specify a list of
+`conda`-based project requirements.
 Run
 ```
 make env